metrica-sports/codeball/docs/format-for-play.md

 # Events

 On event is one detection of a Pattern.
 Events happen at a given time in the video and have a duration and many other properties.
 An Events belongs to a Pattern and has Tags associated to it.
 This is how, when you select a Pattern you will see a list with all the Events belonging to that Pattern.
 And when you select an event you will see a list with all the tags added to that Event.
 This is how you construct events.
 There are three main categories of concepts.
 1) One is the information about the event itself.
 2) Another is the information about the annotations.
-3) The last one is the tags and team information for filtering in Metrica Play.
+3) The last one is the tags and team information for filtering in Play.

 An example event with annotations looks like this: